dtonhofer/prolog_notes/other_notes/about_a_fundamental_ambiguity.md

 Well there is no way to distinguish:

-- Holes which are *meant to be filled in* (using unification) during computation with witnesses
+- Holes which are *meant to be filled in* (using unification) during computation with witnesses ("I know nothing about that argument, find something!")
-- Holes which are *subject to manipulation* (also using unification) during computation and which should NOT be filled in
+- Holes which are *subject to manipulation* (also using unification) during computation and which should NOT be filled in ("this argument is a hole, do something with it")

 This leads to ambiguity in predicate semantics.